Tools based on artificial intelligence in education

 What does this mean for you as an educator and employee?

-Digitalization, technology, and artificial intelligence are changing our subjects and the working life across industries.
+Digitalization, technology, and artificial intelligence are changing our subjects and working life across industries.
 In the future, the combination of specialized subject knowledge and digital understanding will be crucial in both work and civic life.

 The impact of artificial intelligence tools for learning and teaching

-To what extent students choose to use such tools in self-study largely depends on the students' skills and interest in these.
+To what extent students choose to use such tools in self-study largely depends on the students skills and interest in these.
 To facilitate the students acquiring such skills, the teaching can actively include tools based on artificial intelligence.
+Through an exploratory approach to such tools, one can gain insight into the positive effects on learning and constructive use of technology, as well as critical reflection and thinking around the use of such tools.

 In INF250, the students who took the course in the spring of 2023 were asked to generate code using ChatGPT to visualize a dataset.
 The students were asked to deliver the code that ChatGPT produced, as well as a reflection on the experience of using ChatGPT, such as how easy/difficult it was to get the desired result, whether the code was correct, what the visualization looked like, etc.

-In the subject MUTP104, the students in the spring of 2023 worked on what questions one can ask such tools with a strong focus on source criticism.
-Does it agree with the students' own perception, and are there other sources that can substantiate this?
+In the subject MUTP104, the students worked on what questions one can ask such tools in the spring of 2023, with a strong focus on source criticism.
+Does this agree with the students' own perception, and are there other sources that can substantiate this?

 If one takes a stance where generative models are used to some extent as part of the assessment, some grey areas may potentially arise.
-What happens if a student has written a text without using generative models, but uses a tool to cut down on the number of words to stay within the word limit?
+What happens if a student has written a text without using generative models but uses a tool to cut down on the number of words to stay within the word limit?
 To what extent is the text still the student's own independent work?
 If the model only removes and does not add, the student will have used generative models, but can one say that the student has produced the content on their own?

 Depending on how one sets up the teaching and assessment in a subject, there will be very different issues one needs to think through.
 If generative models are allowed in a subject, should the students have to attach the conversations they have had with the models?
 When is this eventually to be done?
 And does the conversation log with the chatbot also become part of the basis for assessment?

-If one chooses to go for an assessment where students should not be able to use generative models, one must think through which form of assessment to use, and how to detect cheating.
+If one chooses to go for an assessment where students should not be able to use generative models, one must think through which form of assessment to use and how to detect cheating.
 Since generative models require internet access, one can control the use of these by using a school exam without internet access.
 Although using a school exam can be a good measure to prevent the use of generative models, it is not necessarily desirable if one has ambitions to use, for example, formative forms of assessment.

 In the short term, it is suggested to emphasize critical reflection that brings out the students' views, reveals thought processes, and that emphasizes creating something new.
 By linking tasks specifically to the curriculum or current issues, it becomes more difficult to use ChatGPT to answer the tasks.
-Assessment forms linked to different formats such as video, presentations and oral assessments, project work, portfolio assessments or forms of assessment where students receive feedback along the way and improve their work can also limit the possibilities of using Chat GPT.
-In the long term, it is suggested to change the focus from control of learning to the process of learning and to explore how tools based on artificial intelligence can be included to support learning.
+Assessment forms linked to different formats such as video, presentations, oral assessments, project work, portfolio assessments, or forms of assessment where students receive feedback along the way and improve their work can also limit the possibilities of using Chat GPT.
+In the long term, it is suggested to change the focus from the control of learning to the process of learning and to explore how tools based on artificial intelligence can be included to support learning.

 What tools based on AI can I use?

-As part of the Microsoft package at UiB, all employees have access to Microsoft Copilot (formerly Bing Chat Enterprise), Microsoft's chatbot that uses Open AI's GPT 4 model.
-This is the same model used in the paid version of ChatGPT and allows both text and images to be used as input, or "prompts", when using the service.
+As part of the Microsoft package at UiB, all employees and students have access to Microsoft Copilot for web, Microsoft's chatbot that uses Open AI's GPT 4 model.
+This is the same model used in the paid version of ChatGPT, and it allows both text and images to be used as input, or "prompts," when using the service.

 Because UiB has a data processing agreement with Microsoft, it is now possible to use tools based on artificial intelligence in a safe manner.
 However, the solution is not approved for confidential or strictly confidential information.